Council values individuals’ rights to privacy and is strongly committed to protecting those rights.

 Objections to planning applications

-Pursuant to the Planning and Environment Act 1987, Council must make available, on request, a copy of any objection to a planning application for inspection by any person during business hours.
-Accordingly, objections are not confidential and any personal information contained in an objection can be disclosed to a third party.
+Under the Planning and Environment Act 1987, we must make available, on request, a copy of any objection to a planning application (in full) for inspection by any person during business hours.
+Accordingly, any personal information contained in an objection may be disclosed to a third party for the purpose of complying with that Act.

 In respect of health information collected by Council, there are very similar obligations under the Health Records Act 2001 (HRA) and Health Privacy Principles (HPPs) as are contained in the Act and IPPs.
 Council complies with its obligations pursuant to the HRA and HPPs.